-I grew up on the North Shore of Massachusetts, so you’d think I know my way around every area.
-When the Hotel Marblehead reached out and offered me a weekend away, I was pretty surprised to realize that I’ve never explored Marblehead.
+I grew up on the North Shore in Massachusetts, so you’d think I know my way around every area.
+However, it’s only since I moved to Salem that I’ve really explored Marblehead MA.

-I was so surprised by how cute Marblehead is!
-There’s so many things to do in Marblehead MA that I hadn’t realized, even in February.
-The town has a similar vibe to Salem Massachusetts, but is smaller and has less of an emphasis on witchcraft.
-I love Salem but also liked the opportunity to explore such a traditional New England town without seeing the witch trials references on every landmark.
+The town has a similar vibe to Salem, but is smaller and has less of an emphasis on witchcraft.
+I love Salem but also liked the opportunity to explore such a traditional New England town that feels more coastal and upscale.
 It’s a totally different experience!

 Old Burial Hill